Niccolo-Ajroldi/cluster_101/README.md

 # cluster_101
-Some minimal examples on how to use SLURM-based computing cluster and CONDOR-based computing clusers.
+Some minimal examples on how to use SLURM-based CONDOR-based computing clusters.

 ## CONDOR